jinsung/sva-cc-fall-2020/README.md

 - Teaching Assistant: Yumi Nakamura - yumiyumi0123@gmail.com

 ## DESCRIPTION
-- This course involves an exploration of programming as a tool of visual communication and interactivity between a computer and people.
+- This course involves an exploration of computer programming as a tool of visual communication and interactivity between a computer and people.
 This is a project-based course.
 Students will learn computer programming through their hands-on experiences.
 During the semester.
 The p5.js will be used to illustrate the fundamental of computation.

 ## RESOURCES
 - [p5.js tutorials](https://p5js.org/learn/)